 If you are looking to start flying private, navigating the ins and outs of private jet travel can seem daunting.

-To help you start traveling faster, we worked on ten suggestions to safely get on board your first business jet.
+To help you start traveling faster, we worked on ten suggestions to safely get on board your first private jet.

 Know your options